-The Department of Pharmacology teaches courses in each of the five schools within the Health Sciences Center.
-Most faculty members participate in each of these courses.
+The Department of Pharmacology teaches courses in five schools within the Health Sciences Center.

 Dental Hygiene Pharmacology - This course is designed to provide the Dental Hygienist with the basic principles of pharmacology necessary for clinical practice.
-Among the areas covered in the lectures were autonomic, cardiovascular, CNS, and antibiotic drugs.
-There were 26 hours of lectures plus a mid-term and final exam.
-Dr. Dennis Paul serves as the course director and Dr. Allison Berrier is the co-director.
+Among the areas covered in the lectures are autonomic, cardiovascular, CNS, and antibiotic drugs.
+There are 25 plus hours of lectures plus a mid-term and final exam.
+Dr. Dennis Paul and Dr. Kelly Jean Sherman are the Course Directors.

 Advanced Nursing Pharmacology - This course is designed to provide students enrolled in the nurse practitioner's curriculum with advanced training in pharmacology.
-There were 86 students enrolled in the class and Dr. Eric Lazartigues serves as course director and Dr. Richard Wainford is course co-director..
+Dr. Peter Weed is the Course Director.

-Nursing Pharmacology - Two courses were taught in the School of Nursing, (fall and spring) serving the B.S. program.
-(Fall 77 students and Spring 74 students).
-Dr. Becky Worthylake serves as course director and Dr. Charles Nichols course co-director.
+Nursing Pharmacology - Two courses are taught in the School of Nursing, (fall and spring) serving the B.S. program.
+Dr. Andrew Caitling and Dr. Charles Nichols are Course Directors.

 Nursing Anesthesia Pharmacology - This course provides advanced training in Pharmacology as it relates to the drugs used in the practice of anesthesiology.
 Dr. Kurt Varner is the Course Director.